 Skrull Steve Rogers: If that's the way you choose to remember it...

-In Teen Titans everyone from the planet Tamaran has superhuman strength; however, Blackfire complements that by also knowing some Tamaranean martial arts.
+- In Teen Titans everyone from the planet Tamaran has superhuman strength; however, Blackfire complements that by also knowing martial arts from many worlds.
 Also, Cyborg's mechanical body wouldn't be nearly as awesome if he weren't also a mechanical genius able to repair and upgrade it (so for him it's also Required Secondary Powers).